1inch/farming/CONTRIBUTING.md

 	```
 	yarn test
 	```
-5) Go to GitHub repo in your web browser and issue a new pull request.
+5) Go to the GitHub repo in your web browser and issue a new pull request.
-6) Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
+6) Maintainers will review your code and possibly ask for changes before your code is pulled into the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
 If everything is OK, we'll merge your pull request.

 ## All done!

-If you have any questions feel free to post them to the issues section.
+If you have any questions feel free to post them in the issues section.
 Thanks for your time and code!